reeddunkle/Codjo/Talking_Points/Optimizing_Part2.md

 **Space**

 The example of `fib` is actually exponential in space complexity also.
-It creates two copies for every 1 input.
+It creates two copies in the call stack for every 1 input.

 ### Interview Notes